mlfoundations/open_clip/README.md

 ```

 ### Training CoCa:
 Training [CoCa](https://arxiv.org/abs/2205.01917) models is enabled through specifying a CoCa config using the ```--model``` parameter of the training script.
 Currently available configs are "coca_base", "coca_ViT-B-32", and "coca_roberta-ViT-B-32" (which uses RoBERTa as the text encoder).
-CoCa configs are different from CLIP configs because they have an additional "multimodal_cfg" component which specifies parameters for the text decoder.
+CoCa configs are different from CLIP configs because they have an additional "multimodal_cfg" component which specifies parameters for the multimodal text decoder.
 Here's an example from the coca_ViT-B-32 config:
 ```json
 "multimodal_cfg": {
 	"context_length": 76,